Miguel Rojas Player Props: Dodgers vs. Mets

-After going 0-for-3 in his most recent game, Miguel Rojas and the Los Angeles Dodgers face the New York Mets (who will hand the ball to Tylor Megill) at 10:10 PM ET on Tuesday.
+After going 0-for-1 in his last game, Miguel Rojas and the Los Angeles Dodgers take on the New York Mets (who will hand the ball to Max Scherzer) at 3:10 PM ET on Wednesday.

 Miguel Rojas Game Info & Props vs. the Mets